Tesla Shares Under Pressure Again After Morgan Stanley Lowers Price Target (NASDAQ:TSLA)

 Tesla Inc (NASDAQ: TSLA) shares fell below the $200 mark Monday for the first time in three years and the stock was under selling pressure again Tuesday morning.

-Influential Morgan Stanley auto analyst Adam Jonas cut his base-case price target on Tesla from $240 to $230 per share.
+Influential Morgan Stanley auto analyst Adam Jonas maintained his price target of $230 per share.
 What's getting a lot of people talking in his extreme bear-case scenario price target cut, from $97 to $10 per share.

 "We have longheld that Tesla’s share price performance is driven by: demand for its products,ability to generate cash flow, and access to capital markets.
 This year’s sharp deceleration in demand has led to a substantial curtailment of the company’s ability to self-fund through free cash flow generation,at the margin potentially impacting the firm’s access to capital," Jonas wrote in the note.
+Read more here.

 Tesla's stock closed Monday's session at $205.36 per share.
 The stock was down 3.6 percent to $197.94 early Tuesday morning.